- BY Francesca Sella

 The initial age assessment stage in the asylum process is crucial.
 If a young person is found to be an adult on arrival, they will be assigned a date of birth making them over 18 and they will be dispersed in adult accommodation and treated as adults from that point onwards.
 The consequences of this can be catastrophic for children who are wrongly assessed as adults by the Home Office.

-If a young person is found to be an adult, they will not be referred to a local authority but they will instead be accommodated in adult accommodation (mostly hotel accommodation) and be left with very little support.
-This puts children at serious risk of, for instance, re-trafficking and exploitation.
-There are little to no safeguarding procedures in place in adult accommodation.
+If a young person is found to be an adult, they will not be referred to a local authority.
+Instead, they will be accommodated in adult accommodation, which is mostly hotel accommodation, and be left with very little support.
+Courts have found the practice of accommodating unaccompanied children in hotels to be unlawful.
+However, children wrongfully assessed as adults continue to be accommodated in hotels.

-The situation is even more concerning for children who are wrongly placed in adult accommodation as they are much higher risk of re-trafficking.
-At JustRight Scotland, we routinely assist children who, after being wrongly assessed as adults and being accommodated in adult Home Office accommodation in England, are re-trafficked to Scotland.
+This puts children at serious risk as there are little to no safeguarding procedures in place in adult accommodation.
+One of the key risks is re-trafficking, as highlighted in a report published by Every Child Protected Against Trafficking last year which found that unaccompanied children placed in adult accommodation face increased risks of re-trafficking and exploitation.
+At JustRight Scotland, we routinely assist children who, after being wrongly assessed as adults and being accommodated in adult Home Office accommodation in England, are later re-trafficked to Scotland.
 This could be prevented if children were referred to local authorities by the Home Office and accommodated in adequate, safe accommodation as soon as they arrive.

-Lastly, there are a number of safeguards in place for unaccompanied asylum seeking children going through the asylum system.
-Under the new streamlined policy, the Home Office should avoid lengthy substantive interview, where possible.
-Children also have the right to have an appropriate adult and legal representative present during interviews and the Home Office staff dealing with these cases are all trained in handling children’s cases.
 When determining children’s claims, decision makers also need to be mindful of the applicant’s age when assessing their credibility.
 This is reflected in the Home Office statistics.
-In 2022, 83% of initial asylum decisions resulted in a grant of protection for unaccompanied children, compared to 56% in applications made by adults.
-This shows that unaccompanied children accepted by the Home Office as children are clearly more likely to obtain protection in the UK.
+In the year ending June 2025, 73% of initial asylum decisions resulted in a grant of protection for unaccompanied children, compared to 47% in applications made by adults.
+This shows that unaccompanied children accepted by the Home Office as children are significantly more likely to obtain protection in the UK.

 Home Office initial age assessment process